 Personally, although I don’t make as much money as some of my colleagues flying for private jets or various airlines.
 Overall though, I have pretty good benefits which includes above industry superannuation contributions, as well as generous travel and overnight allowances.
 Although I have less control over my Super (I can’t pick where it is invested and my fund has fairly high management fees), the higher employer contribution outweighs the drag penalty of the fees.
 My Retirement investment account is essentially at the discretion of the company – but if I had my way I would simply make it mirror my FI portfolio and hold good quality, diversified and rock bottom price stock market index fund ETF and LICs.

-In addition to the company paying their contribution towards my super, there is still my personal mandatory post tax 5% contribution and any additional salary sacrificed contributions I wish to make.
+In addition to the company paying their contribution towards my super, I had contributed a lot of concessional and non concessional contributions for many years.
 As mentioned before, any additional contributions I want to stash in here are only charged at 15% when they go into super, as opposed to being taxed at my current marginal rate.

 So rather than contributing to my superannuation or any other tax sheltered retirement accounts, I just decided to build up my FIRE portfolio outside of superannuation.
 Whilst it wasn’t going to be as tax effective as superannuation, I could make up for this by being very mindful about spending and really paring down my cost of living.
 Then I just direct this torrent of savings into ETFs and LICs.
 I’m now regularly hitting my goal of an 80%+ savings rate, and sometimes manage to get close to 85% when I crunch the numbers in my monthly reviews.